Floorp-Projects/Floorp/gfx/doc/AsyncPanZoom.md

 If the CSS touch-action property is enabled, the above steps are modified as follows:
 <ul>
 <li>
  In step 4, the APZC also requires the allowed touch-action behaviours for the input event.
-This is not available yet, so the events are always queued.
+ This might have been determined as part of the hit-test in APZCTreeManager; if not, the events are queued.
 </li>
 <li>
  In step 6, the widget code determines the content element at the point under the input element, and notifies the APZ code of the allowed touch-action behaviours.